Great news! KS4 and KS5 monitoring are now available in Connect Interactive.

 Select your role to find out more:

 We work with a number of local authorities, school consortia and academy chains to provide area wide analysis of provision.
-Our projects give you a ‘common language’ which enables schools, colleges and the authority to engage in conversations about post-16 outcomes.
+Our projects give you a ‘common language’ which enables schools, colleges and the authority to engage in conversations about Key Stage 4 & 5 outcomes.
 We help you to identify and share best practice.
 Our bespoke projects include reports and tailored, high quality training.

-Please call us on 01484 887600 to discuss how our work could help you to improve focus on post-16 learning.
+Please call us on 01484 887600 to discuss how our work could help you to improve focus on progress.